DaZuo0122/RustySniff/README.md

 ## Installation
 ### Dependencies
-RustySniff requires `libpcap` for packet capture functionality.
+RustySniff requires `libpcap` for packet analysis functionality.
 Install it for your platform:
 **macOS (using Homebrew)**
 ```bash
 brew install libpcap